pantuza/Lonely-Arm/README.md

 > left | right | up | down.
 If 'f' is pressed again it stops the flight
 > mode, then the arm starts to fall on the space.
 If the arm fall, the
 > program decrements its life.
 You can save the arm by setting the
-> flight mode again pressing 'f'.
+> flight mode again pressing 'f'

+- r
+> Resets the arm and the camera to the initial position

 - 1
 > Sets the Selected Part to Arm.
 Press left | right to rotate arm